Welcome to Croft 16

 Some of these veteran stocks are in very limited quantities, so we prefer to pre-invoice customers for what we are able to supply.
-We aim to lift bulbs from June to early July, and to issue most invoices by the end of July.
+We aim to lift bulbs from June to early July, and to despatch bulbs between late July and the end of August.

 We do hope you enjoy browsing the site and find these venerable, unsophisticated but enduring flowers as charming as we do.

 Good news on which to end: through more directed research, we have at last been able to identify a few of our more problematic stocks, some of which we have been puzzling over for twenty years or more!
 These include ‘Rugilobus’ (probably a selection from wild daffodils in Spain); Engleheart’s ‘Phyllis’; and Hartland’s ‘Mephistopheles’ and ‘Nectarine’.
 [All being well, if we can find the opportunity to draft the required descriptions we are hoping still to include the latter two in our 2023 list; if not, certainly for 2024.]

 Duncan and Kate Donald

 Croft 16 is a partnership, set up several years ago by Duncan and Kate Donald.
 Our principal business is selling surplus bulbs of heritage daffodil varieties.